Home

 I feel very strongly about the responsibility we take in using herbal medicines.
 In doing so, we not only take become responsible for our own well being, but we also take on the responsibility of the plants we use to nourish our bodies and souls.
 Ideally, we can honor this by respectfully gathering or growing the medicines we use.
 Sometimes, though, practicality (be it of time, convenience or whatever) insists we purchase our herbs.
 If this is the case, we must understand that when we buy an herb or herbal preparation, we assume the responsibility for how it has been gathered and prepared.

 If you’re buying drugstore brand herbs, or even herbs produced by supplements companies, you’re most likely financing environmentally destructive practices.
-Most convenience stores and supermarkets carry wildcrafted Goldenseal preparations, which people buy under the misguided understanding that it’ll ward off their cold (it does not).
-It’s probably ages old and nearly inert, to boot.
+Most convenience stores and supermarkets carry wildcrafted Goldenseal preparations, which people buy under the misguided understanding that it’s a "natural antibiotic" (it is not).
+It may be ages old and nearly inert, to boot.
 The money that this consumption earns encourages plants and nature to be seen as a commodity, something to bring in a profit.
 Again, if you buy these preparations, you’re paying to support and reinforce this view.
 I suspect most of us don’t intend to do that… wouldn’t you rather your money go directly to an individual herbalist and their family rather than support a huge profit-oriented corporation?

 So here’s a list of people I rely on to obtain the highest quality herbs and preparations that can be had, who I know care as deeply about these herbs as I do.
 I hope you all will find this information useful, and support these plant people as the herbs they collect support us.